Gauged Linear Sigma Model in Geometric Phases. I: Introduction

 A natural question is the relation between the GLSM correlation functions and the Gromov--Witten invariants.
-They are both multilinear functions on the cohomology group of the classical vacuum of the GLSM space, which is a compact K\"ahler manifold or orbifold.
-The relation between them is a generalization of the {\it quantum Kirwan map}, proposed by D. Salamon, studied by Ziltener \cite{Ziltener_book}, and proved by Woodward \cite{Woodward_15} in the algebraic case.
-In short words, the two types of invariants are related by a ``coordinate change,'' where the coordinate change is defined by counting point-like instantons.
-The point-like instantons are solutions to the gauged Witten equation over the complex plane ${\mb C}$, a generalization of affine vortices in the study of the quantum Kirwan map.
-These instantons appear as bubbles in the adiabatic limit process of the gauged Witten equation.
-There has also been a physics explanation by Morrison--Plesser \cite{Morrison_Plesser_1995}.
-In the forthcoming work \cite{Limit2} we will rigorously construct such coordinate change and prove the expected relation between GLSM correlation functions and the Gromov--Witten invariants.
+They are both multilinear functions on the cohomology group of the classical vacuum of the GLSM space, which is a compact K\"ahler manifold.
+The relation between them is a generalization of the {\it quantum Kirwan map}, proposed by D. Salamon, proved by Woodward \cite{Woodward_15} in the algebraic case (also see the recent work by the second-named author \cite{Xu_Steenrod} in the symplectic setting under the monotonicity assumption).
+In short words, the two types of invariants are related by the ``mirror map.''
+The mirror map is defined by counting pointlike instantons, which are solutions to the gauged Witten equation over the complex plane ${\mb C}$.
+This picture also has a physics explanation by Morrison--Plesser \cite{Morrison_Plesser_1995}.
+The enumerative definition of the mirror map and the proof of the relation between GLSM correlation functions and Gromov--Witten invariants will be provided in a forthcoming paper \cite{Limit2}.

-A large proportion of this paper is devoted to the detailed construction of a virtual fundamental cycle of the compactified moduli space of solutions to the gauged Witten equation.
-Guided by the original work of Jun Li and the first named author \cite{Li_Tian}, we filled in many details in the previous work \cite{Tian_Xu_3} about the abstract theory.
-In this paper more details are provided which suits the much more general geometric situation of the current problem.